KIT-IAI/CopyPasteImputation/README.md

 ## Example

+In this repository, we included example data derived from the [ElectricityLoadDiagrams20112014](https://archive.ics.uci.edu/ml/datasets/ElectricityLoadDiagrams20112014) data set.

-To try CPI with simple test data, you can run the example
+To run the CPI method with simple test data, you can run the example

     python example/simple_imputation.py

 and play around with the parameters.

-The included data is derived from the [ElectricityLoadDiagrams20112014](https://archive.ics.uci.edu/ml/datasets/ElectricityLoadDiagrams20112014) data set.
+## License

+This code is licensed under the [LGPL-3.0 License](COPYING).